 Does your NAIS certificate state that you are eligible for 'extended time for home exams or assignments'?

-The recommendation 'Lecture materials in advance' means that you will have the opportunity to access materials, such as PowerPoint presentations, before the lecture.
+The recommendation 'lecture materials in advance' means that you have the possibility to access materials, such as PowerPoint presentations, before classes.

 In some courses, you will need to show your NAIS certificate to your lecturer and ask them if you can access the materials.
 In other cases, the materials are already available to all students.

-In addition to the standard support, you can apply for other types of support, such as mentoring and additional teaching support.
+In addition to the standard support, you can apply for other types of support, such as a mentor, extra supervision and additional teaching support.
 If you require any of these, please contact your Learning Support Coordinator or email pedstod@mau.se.

 Mentor

-A mentor can help you organise and plan your studies.
+A mentor can help you organising and planning within your studies.
 Mentors are typically experienced students.
 You can receive mentoring support for a maximum of two terms.

-A drop-in mentor is suitable for students who are waiting to be assigned a mentor, or who simply need support from time to time.
+Drop-in mentor is avaible for students who are waiting to be assigned a mentor, or who simply need support from time to time.
 You can turn to the drop-in mentor for help with planning your studies or guidance on other support services.

 Drop-in mentor

-Extra tutoring involves receiving support from your supervisor while you are writing an essay, report or dissertation.
+Extra supervision involves receiving support from your supervisor while you are writing a dissertation or thesis.

-This support is only available while you are enrolled on the course for which the piece of work is intended.
-Support can only be provided for each piece of written work once.
+This support is only available while you are enrolled on the dissertation/thesis course.
+Support can only be provided once for each dissertation/thesis.

-In some cases, it is possible to receive additional teaching support.
-This may involve the teacher helping to explain a course module, for example.
+In some cases, it is possible to receive extra teaching support.
+This may involve the teacher helping to explain an assignment or part of a course, for example.

 Support can amount to a maximum of seven hours per 30 credits.
 Support can only be granted if you are enrolled on the relevant course, and it can only be provided once per course.

-Do you need a recovery room?
-If so, contact Buildings and Services at Malmö University and show them your NAIS certificate.
-They are located on the ground floor of each building.
+Do you need to use a resting room?
+If so, contact the reception which are located on the ground floor of each building.

 Internships and studying abroad